jamesdonoh/ios-coursework/report.md

 ## Wearable implementation

 One way of improving the usefulness of the app would be to implement watchOS support.
 Given the intended users of the app are motorcycle and scooter riders, who may not notice when their phone receives a notitication, a wearable extension of the app would increase the chance of them being aware of the notification and therefore reporting missing bikes.
 The simplest way to achieve this would be use the Watch Connectivity Framework to send missing bike detection notifications from the iPhone to the watch.

+# Appendix A: back-end server

+As mentioned in the proposal, it is essential for the app to deliver its intended functionality for there to be a server component which centrally stores data about users' bikes, identifies those which are missing and records the geographical location where any missing bikes are detected.
+Another important role of the server is to send push notifications to the owner's device when their bike is found.

+## API implementation

+A simple API was implementedbased on [deployd](http://deployd.com), an open source Node.js framework for creating RESTful APIs [cite].
+Two significant changes were made to the basic create/retrieve/update/delete (CRUD) functionality provided by deployd:

+- a check was added before all requests to ensure that a valid API key was supplied, to protect the API against unauthorised use
+- a custom event handler script was added to send a push notification to the correct APNs server when a new sighting is recorded, using the [apn](https://github.com/node-apn/node-apn) module.

+The full source code of the API is attached with this report for reference.

+## Data storage

+The data for the app is stored in a simple MongoDB instance with two collections, `bikes` and `sightings`.
+MongoDB is a schema-less database [cite].

+[add schema]

+## Hosting

+The API is hosted using [Heroku](https://devcenter.heroku.com/) and the MongoDB instances using [MLab](https://mlab.com), both of which offer free hosting for low-volume applications.

+## Environments

+Apple Push Notifications (APNs) supports two environments, development (aka sandbox) and production.
+The device token obtained by an app when it registers for notifications is specific to which APNs environment is being used by the app, which is determined by the `aps-environment` value in the entitlements file.
+Processes wishing to deliver push notifications determine which APNs server to use dependent on the environment the device token was obtained for [@apns].

+For this reason it is necessary to provide multiple back-end multiple environments, each with a corresponding API server and database.

+[add diagram]

 # References